“A piercing pain”

 Beep.

 A digital chirp pings near my left ear, and I open my eyes.
-Behind me and to my left, a monitor tracks vitals and time, steady and indifferent.
-Below that, at my knees, on either side of me, women, who look like nurses, talk to each other about their work.
+Behind me and to my left, a monitor tracks vitals and time.
+Down by my knees, on either side of me, two women who look like nurses talk to each other about their work.

 “Yes, I’m good.
 Give me just a second here aaannd—”

-I feel hazy, as if I’ve been hot over the head or drugged.
-A slow scan of the room reveals that I’m in a hospital, hooked to an IV tower.
+I feel hazy, as if I’ve been hit over the head or drugged.
+A slow scan of the room confirms that I’m in a hospital, hooked to an IV tower.
 I vaguely remember an earlier pain, intense and blinding, but not what caused it.
 Unable to speak, I watch and listen.

 “You said you have it.
 And what?
 What are you doing?”

 The nurses stop moving.
-The silence stretches, elastic and unbearable.
+The silence stretches between words.

 “I was going to run the catheter, but, um, she’s—”